 Let us discuss the steps required to install Debian.
 We explain two methods of installation.
 The first method describes how to install Debian via a CD and the second method explains how to install Debian via a flash drive.
 Each method is explained below.

 Step 1: Back up any important files on your computer

-When we install any operating system such as Debian, it clears all pre-available data and hence it is important to take a back-up.
-We must store all important data from the computer to a removable media such as DVD, flash drive, memory chip, external hard disk etc. before starting with Debian installation process.
+When we install any operating system such as Debian, it clears all pre-available data, and hence it is important to take a backup.
+We must store all important data from the computer to a removable media such as DVD, flash drive, memory chip, external hard disk, etc., before starting with the Debian installation process.

 Step 2: Navigate your web browser to the Debian website.

 As a next step, we need to connect to the internet and browse to Debian website to download the necessary files for installation.
 To make this step happen, we must have an internet connection.
 Depending upon the internet speed, it may take up several minutes to download the files as the size is quite high.
 If you already have a DVD with Debian image available on it, then you can skip this step.

 From the website, we need to install a Debian installation image appropriate for our use.
 This can be done through a few simple clicks, and then we can see a pop-up window where the download gets started.
 As mentioned above, depending upon the internet speed, it may take some time to finish the installation.
 We can find two different versions of the Debian image – one for 32-bit architecture and another for 64 bits.
 Depending upon the computer you have, you should pick either 32 bit or 64 bits.

 Also, we should download the latest version for better functionality.

 Step 4: Burn the installation image to a CD or DVD.

 Now that we have downloaded the required software, we need to burn it to a DVD or CD.
 We shall use this software in the next step while starting with the actual installation.
 Burning of DVD should be straightforward.
 Just right-click on the downloaded software and select the option burn to the disk.
 After a couple of clicks, it should be done.